Culture of Experts

 1) Unconventional positions explore opportunities

 sometimes there are opportunities within a position that are not being explored.
-Perhaps a midskilled worker was not trained to go in a certain direction, so they chose not to.
-Maybe a traditional establishment professional is comfortable and does not want to stray from the core guidelines of their established practice.
+Perhaps a semi-skilled worker was not trained to go in a certain direction, so they chose not to.
+Maybe a traditional institution-guided business professional is comfortable and does not want to stray from the core guidelines of their established practice.
 After all, we’re not talking about work that needs to be done; only exploration beyond the requirements of the original position.
 Sometimes exploration falls into unconventional positions.

 2) Unconventional positions overcome obstacles

 Sometimes there are complex obstacles that do not come with instructions.
 Workers can overcome obstacles; it is expected.
 However, what if the obstacle is unique?
 What if no one within the organization has seen it before?
-What if the obstacle comes from a thousand miles away from the original job description, but lands dead center?
-Unconventional obstacles fall into unconventional positions.
+What if the obstacle falls a thousand miles away from the original job description, but lands dead center in the company?
+When obstacles fall into unconventional positions, Unconventional Experts can overcome.

 3) Unconventional positions fill voids